 If your dog feels safer hiding under a bed or a couch then let them be.

 Don’t try to pull them out or hold them.
 Feed them some treats to reassure they are safe where they are.

 You can play games, feed them their favorite doggy food, or even give them extra cuddle time.

-Place some of your pet’s favorite crystals near their sleeping area and make sure it is secure, we don’t want your dogs to eat or play with these crystals!
+Place some of your pet’s favorite healing crystals near their sleeping area and make sure it is secure, we don’t want your dogs to eat or play with these crystals!

-As with anything in life, make sure to have a plan B. ID tags with up to date contact information can be very useful.
+As with anything in life, make sure to have a plan B. ID tags with up-to-date contact information can be very useful.

-Getting your dog microchipped is another option but if you don’t want to do that, you can buy a Digital ID tag from our friends at Furry Tag
+Getting your dog microchipped is another option but if you don’t want to do that, you can buy a digital ID tag from our friends at Furry Tag